nchahare/thesis/brainstrom.md

   * 4.2 Folding patterns become more complex with the increasing size.
   * 4.3 Patterns are guided by control of shape and size.

+## Conclusions and Discussion.

+1. Developed a novel device to create 3D pressure controlled epithelia.
+2. Actin cortex drives epithelial tissue stretching.
+3. Rapid deflation leads to buckling.
+4. Controlling 3D patterns of epithelial sheets.

+## Appendix

+* Funding

+* Methods
+1. Fabrication of microfluidic devices.
+2. Patterning protein on the device.
+3. Cell culture in the device.
+4. Application and measurement of the pressure.

+* Detailed protocols
+1. Protocol: Fabrication microfludic device.
+2. Protocol: Protein patterning of the substrate.
+3. Protocol: Fast imaging of large 3D structures.

+* Codes

+* Publications and conferences

 ## List of experiments

 1. Fabrication of the device with different materials.